 Supply chain & labor practices:

 You can read all about this Certified B Corp’s supply chain partners on their website.
-For example, all clothing is made in Tunisia by Yousstex International, an ethical manufacturer that uses innovative eco-friendly production methods.
+For example, all clothing is made in Tunisia by Yousstex International, an ethical manufacturer that uses innovative low-waste production methods.
 Old jeans are recycled into new fabric in Spain.

 Carbon commitments & green practices: